 Each year Catholic Earthcare releases a resource to celebrate World Environment Day, but what is World Environment Day?

 Celebrated on June 5 each year, World Environment Day (WED) is the United Nations’ principal vehicle for encouraging worldwide awareness and action for the environment.
 Over the years it has grown to be a broad, global platform that is widely celebrated in over 100 countries.

 World Environment Day is a day we celebrate the achievements we’ve made towards protecting the environment.
 It is the ‘people’s day’ for doing something positive for the environment, galvanizing individual actions into a collective power that generates an exponential positive impact on the planet.

-Each year the United Nations focuses on a different ecological theme, in 2016 World Environment Day has the theme “Go Wild for Life – Zero Tolerance for the Illegal Wildlife Trade”.
-To find out more visit – http://wed2016.com/.
-To learn more about the significance of the breadth and depth of this year’s WED theme, listen to Simon Habel, Catholic Earthcare’s Program Manager, speaking on Ecofaith on Air Radio 2BBB Mountains to Sea via sound cloud - here.
+To learn more about the significance of the breadth and depth of WED theme, listen to Simon Habel, former Catholic Earthcare’s Program Manager, speaking on Ecofaith on Air Radio 2BBB Mountains to Sea via sound cloud – here.

 Laudato Si’ Week is a major international celebration being led by the Global Catholic Climate Movement and supported by Catholic Earthcare Australia to bring Laudato Si’ to life.

 During Laudato Si Week, parishes and communities around the globe will celebrate the encyclical’s first anniversary through local events, an online conference and resources that offer opportunity for reflection, inspiration, and transformative action.

 To find out more about Laudato Si’ Week and to register your event

 There are six elements in our Tree of Life resource.
 View by clicking on the images below.